athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Book of the Dead/Relictner Eroder.md

 abilities_mid:
   - name: ""
   - name: "Consecration Vulnerability"
-    desc: "  A relictner in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by [[Spells/Sanctified Ground|Sanctified Ground]], is [[Conditions/Slowed 1|Slowed 1]]."
+    desc: "  A relictner in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by [[Spells/Anointed Ground|Anointed Ground]], is [[Conditions/Slowed|Slowed 1]]."

   - name: "Lair Sense"
     desc: " (detection,divine) The relictner bonds with a single structure they consider their lair, such as a house, temple, or ruin.
 A relictner is aware of any creature that enters the lair, and the direction and approximate distance to the creature.
 If the lair is destroyed, the relictner can bond with a new lair by residing within a structure they own or claim for 1 week."